wangchning/vocabulary/Vocabulary.md

 : to study or examine something in detail, in order to discover more about it
 - This software is used to analyse marketing data.

+### annulus &emsp; /'ænjʊləs/

 ### applied
 Something applied is practical, having to do with real-world situations and problems.
 Applied chemistry, applied physics, and the applied sciences as a whole have to do with real-world issues.
 The opposite of applied is *theoretical* which is only concerned with ideas.

+### appreciate
+If you appreciate something, you recognize its value.
+- The parolee appreciated his newfound freedom.

 ### argument
 An argument is a disagreenment between two or more people, but it can also be a statement backed by evidence, like your argument that your school doesn't need a dress code.